"False"

 Frequently asked questions about self-archiving

-Do I fulfil the funder's open access requirements?
+Do I fulfil the funding body's open access requirements?

-If you have funding from a research funder with an open access policy, you need to check that they accept self-archiving and that their requirements match the publisher's conditions.
+If you have funding from a funding body with an open access policy, you need to check that they accept self-archiving and that their requirements match the publisher's conditions.

 Which version of my manuscript should I use?